 All the famous companies’ logos, such as McDonald’s, Apple or Adidas seem to be rather simple but that’s not actually true.
 Not just any person is able to draw Nike swoosh or the apple like that.
 The thing is that color compatibility is nothing but a complicated feature.
 Despite the fact that people tend to cheapen professional designers’ labor, we still managed to write a whole new article on the best color combinations for logos.

 If we look a few thousand years back, we’ll find out that there were significantly less color names in the past.
 For example, white and blue, green and blue or all the three of them were considered to be the same color in ancient Greece.
 The lack of blue can be perceived in the ancient religious books like New Testament or Torah.
 They still confuse blue and green in Japan as they tell young leaves to be bright blue.

 Many people in Russia, especially those far from fashion, just asking themselves whether there is a difference between magenta, lilac and violet colors.
 So, what’s there difference one might ask.
-Indeed, a narrow minded person is sure to say that it is but worthless designers’ trick.
+Indeed, a narrow-minded person is sure to say that it is but a worthless designers’ trick.
 And he would be no different from ancient Greek in that case.
-A narrow mind is going to have tough time creating the best logo color combination.
-First of all, combining blue and green in the logo is rather debatable to say the least.
+A narrow mind is going to have a tough time creating the best logo color combination.
+First of all, combining blue and green in the logo is rather debatable, to say the least.
 As you might already have understood, the colors make no contrast as they simply form a dull blur.

 Color choice psychology